pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 No. You can harvest the rewards only when the locked duration is ended.
 This is based on the yield/return we are providing as well as the technical implementations.

-### Can I use both Flexible Staking CAKE pool and Fixed Term Staking CAKE pool at the same time?
+### Can I use both Flexible Staking CAKE pool and Fixed-Term Staking CAKE pool at the same time?

 No. As it is mentioned above in the "What’s the difference" section, both options are part of the same, single pool.
+Below is what you can and can't do when CAKE is staked in one of the two staking options (can **never** have CAKE in both fixed-term and flexbile staking):

+**CAKE locked in fixed-term staking**

+* ✅ Add more CAKE to lock
+* ✅ Extend lock period
+* ❌ Add CAKE to flexible staking
+* ❌ Harvest rewards
+* ❌ Withdraw before locked term ends

+**While staking CAKE in flexible staking**

+* ✅ Add more CAKE to flexible staking
+* ✅ Harvest rewards any time
+* ✅ Withdraw any time (fees apply for first 72 hr)
+* ✅ Convert all staked CAKE in flexible to fixed-term staking
+* ❌ Add CAKE to fixed-term staking if you have any CAKE in flexible staking

 We have multiple solutions coming in the future, but for now you can choose only one of them.

 ### What happens at the end of the lock duration?
 What is "After Burning"?